arisp99/cv-resume/README.md

-# résumé
+# Curriculum Vitae & Résumé

-This repository contains the LaTeX source code for my résumé.
+This repository contains the LaTeX source code for my curriculum vitae and résumé.

 ### Requirements